-(3) No claim shall be made under subsection (1) in respect of any estate or interest where the question of the determination of the compensation payable in respect of a loss arising by reason of the operation of this Act in respect of that land has been referred under section 75(4) to arbitration under the Commercial Arbitration Act 1985, without leave of the Treasurer.
+(3) No claim shall be made under subsection (1) in respect of any estate or interest where the question of the determination of the compensation payable in respect of a loss arising by reason of the operation of this Act in respect of that land has been referred under section 75(4) to arbitration under the Commercial Arbitration Act 2012, without leave of the Treasurer.

 [Section 76 amended by No. 55 of 2004 s.
-506 and 507.]
+506 and 507; No. 23 of 2012 s.
+45.]

 77. Claims, and compensation for unreasonable delay, arising from administration of Act